-As of Aug.
-9, more than 105,600 pregnant people in the U.S. had been diagnosed with COVID-19 and 124 have died since the pandemic started, according to the latest available data from the CDC, which is updated weekly.
-That’s nearly twice as many infections and deaths reported in January.
+As of Sept.
+27, more than 125,000 pregnant people in the U.S. had been diagnosed with COVID-19, more than 22,000 hospitalized and 161 had died since the pandemic started, according to the latest available data from the CDC, which is updated weekly.

 The agency isn’t alone in recommending the vaccine.
 The American College of Obstetricians and Gynecologists, or ACOG, and the Society for Maternal-Fetal Medicine — the two leading groups in the U.S. representing specialists providing health care for women — issued a joint statement in July, recommending that all pregnant people get vaccinated against COVID-19.

 The World Health Organization recommends pregnant women get COVID-19 vaccines in consultation with their health-care provider.
 Also, in an interim guidance published in June, it recommends vaccination in pregnant women when the benefits outweigh potential risk, particularly for women who are at a high risk of exposure to COVID-19 and those whose comorbidities put them at a higher risk of developing severe COVID-19.